Find Affordable College Courses

 2 Yearly Graduations

 Shepherd University is the 15th most popular school in the nation for students seeking a graduate certificate in area studies.
-The average in-state tuition for full-time undergraduates is $5,790 per year, while in-state graduate students, on average, pay $8,298 per year.
-For the 2020-2021 academic year, 2 graduate certificates were handed out to area studies majors at Shepherd University.
-About 100% of this group were women, and 50% were students from an underrepresented racial-ethnic group.
+Roughly 3,100 attend the school each year.
+The average in-state tuition for full-time undergraduates is $6,288 per year, while in-state graduate students, on average, pay $8,280 per year.
+During the most recent year for which we have data, 2 people received their graduate certificate in area studies from Shepherd University.

 Below are some popular majors that are similar to area studies that offer graduate certificates.